dev-gaitano/obsidian/gaitanos-mind/01-fleeting/GSAP Scroll Trigger.md

 # GSAP Scroll Trigger

-The Scroll Trigger is a GSAP plugin that allows the developer to create animations linked to the page scroll using minimal code.
+The Scroll Trigger is a GSAP plugin that allows the developer to create animations linked to the page scroll using minimal code. [[GSAP Plugins]]

 Using NPM, it's setup like this;